chrthomsen/pygrametl/docs/examples/testing.rst

 an in-memory SQLite database as the test database by default.
 Additional databases can be added by assigning PEP 249 connections to variables in the configuration file.
-To user a connection from the configuration file, the table name must be prefixed by ``<tablename>@`` e.g., ``book@targetdw``.
+To user a connection from the configuration file, the table name must be followed by an ``@`` sign and then the name of the connection to use for this table, e.g., ``book@targetdw``.
 After the table name, a Drawn Table must be specified (Lines 2–4 in the file above).
 Like for any other Drawn Table, the header must be given first, then the delimiter, and last the rows.
 To mark the end of the precondition, an empty line is specified (Line 5).

 To specify a postcondition, a table name is must again be given first.
 The table name is followed by a comma and the name of the assertion to use as shown